tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

 That's eight attributes.
 Well eight is only one over the limit, let's wait until it gets bigger?
 No, let's deal with it **now**.
-To reduce the number of attributes we introduce two new classes `Span` and `Origin`.
-Each class is trivial and only has two attributes, but now the original object has been slimmed down to six attributes, all is well again:
+To reduce the number of attributes we introduce two new classes or structs `Span` and `Origin`.
+Each is trivial and only has two attributes, but now the original object has been slimmed down to six attributes, all is well again:

 {{<highlight python>}}
         self.name = name